Super-Code774/Super-Code774/README.md

 ## 🚀 About Me

-- 🌱 I’m currently learning new programming languages and frameworks.
-- 👯 I’m looking to collaborate on open-source projects.
+-  I’m looking to collaborate on open-source projects.
 - 💬 Ask me about Python, JavaScript, and web development.

 ## 🛠️ Languages and Tools